FermiDirak/symbolic-calculus/README.md

 yarn add symbolic-calculus
 ```

-Require the symoblic-calculus module and use it evaluate derivatives and integrals of symbolic mathematical expressions.
+`Require` or `import` the symoblic-calculus module and use it evaluate derivatives and integrals of symbolic mathematical expressions.

 ```
 const SymbolicCalculus = require('symbolic-calculus');

-let expressionTree = SymbolicCalculus.createExpressionTree('5x + 3');
+// 5x + 3
-let derivative = expressionTree.derivate();
+let equation = SymbolicCalculus.createEquation('+ (* 5 x) 3)');
+equation.derivate();

-console.log(derivative.toString()); => '5'
+console.log(equation.toString()); => '5'
 ```

 ### Dependencies

 None :)

+The project is built in Typescript and transpiles down to ES2016, and is therefore useable across the vast majority of platforms.

 ### Contributing